ermo/DIPs/DIPs/1NNN-RM.md

 Hence a fairly long deprecation period might be necessary to allow stakeholders to update existing code bases as appropriate.

-The proposed tool could help mitigate the cost this update imposes on existing code bases.
+The dfix tool could help mitigate the cost this update imposes on existing code bases.

 ## Copyright & License